Joint Beamforming Optimization for Active STAR-RIS-Assisted ISAC Systems: Numerical Results

-Fig. \ref{fig_4} shows the achievable sum rate versus total power budget $P_{\text{max}}^{\text{total}}$ under three active STAR-RIS modes and passive STAR-RIS mode.
-It is obvious that the sum rate increases with the total power budget under all modes, which is also easy to understand.
-Obviously, the UED mode still owns the highest sum rate compared to other modes.
-This is because that the power are optimally allocated, unlike the EED mode and SD mode.
-Meanwhile, due to the ``multiplicative fading", the performance of the passive STAR-RIS mode is the worst compared to other modes.
+Fig. \ref{fig_6} shows the achievable sum-rate versus total power budget $P_{\text{max}}^{\text{total}}$.
+We can note that the sum-rate exhibits a gradual rise with the total power budget increasing under all schemes, which is easy to understand.
+Obviously, the UED scheme owns the highest sum-rate compared to other schemes.
+This can be explained as follows: When active STAR-RIS operates in UED mode, each element can be dynamically adjusted based on the given power of the active STAR-RIS.
+This allows active STAR-RIS to divide the incident signals upon each element flexibly into transmission and reflection parts with different amplitudes based on actual conditions, thus giving this mode the highest DoFs.
+Meanwhile, due to the multiplicative fading effect, the performance of the passive scheme is the worst compared to other schemes, demonstrating the effectiveness of deploying the active STAR-RIS in ISAC systems.

-Fig. \ref{fig_5} shows the achievable sum rate versus radar SNR under different STAR-RIS modes.
-One can find that the sum rate under all modes decreases with radar SNR increases.
-This is because that more power will be used target sensing for a higher radar SNR, and thus the power used for communication will be reduced, which leads to the decrease of the sum rate.
-This also indicates that there exists a tradeoff between communication and sensing under the limited resource.
-Obtaining a high sensing performance will lead to a low communication performance, and vice versa.
+Fig. \ref{fig_7} shows the achievable sum rate versus radar SINR under different power allocations between DFBS and active STAR-RIS.
+The number ``4:6" indicates that with the given total power budget $P_{\text{max}}^{\text{total}}$, the power allocated to DFBS is $P_{\text{max}}^{\text{B}}=\times P_{\text{max}}^{\text{total}}$ and the power allocated to active STAR-RIS is $P_{\text{max}}^{\text{R}}=\times P_{\text{max}}^{\text{total}}$, and the same goes for ``2:8".
+As clearly seen, with the same radar SINR constraint, the ``4:6" allocation method obtained a better performance, consistent with our previous analysis.
+Moreover, one can find that the sum rate under all schemes decreases with radar SINR increases.
+This can be explained, as more power will be used for target sensing under a higher radar SINR, and thus, the power used for communication will be reduced, leading to a decrease in the sum-rate.
+This observation highlights the tradeoff between communication and sensing within the limited resources, and the realization of high sensing performance comes at the cost of diminished communication performance.
+In addition, the active STAR-RIS can always achieve a performance improvement compared to the passive one, demonstrating the significant role of deploying active STAR-RIS in ISAC systems and the effectiveness of the proposed algorithms.